AwalaApp/specs/rs017-adaptive-relay.md

 ## Abstract
 {: .no_toc }

-This specification extends [Relaynet Core (RS-000)](rs000-core.md) to keep latencies low when the underlying network (e.g., the Internet) is available.
+This specification extends [Awala Core (RS-000)](rs000-core.md) to keep latencies low when the underlying network (e.g., the Internet) is available.

 ## Table of contents
 {: .no_toc }